-Unpredictable gas pressure in wartime and effects on cooking
+Unpredictable gas pressure in WW2 and effects on cooking

 In the austerity of 1940s wartime Britain and the years of even increasing austerity afterwards, cooking was not straightforward.
 Quite apart from having to manage of food rations which were minimal, many women still cooked on a coal-fired range, and coal was rationed.